browning-lab/flare/README.md

 the minor allele is the allele with the second-largest frequency.

-* **probs=[true/false]** specifies whether posterior ancestry probabilities will be reported (**default: probs=false**).
-The ancestry with highest posterior probability for each haplotype and marker is _always_ reported in the output VCF file.
+* **probs=[true/false]** specifies whether posterior ancestry probabilities are reported (**default: probs=false**).
+At each marker, the ancestry with the highest posterior probability for each haplotype is _always_ reported in the output VCF file.
 If **probs=true**, posterior probabilities for each ancestry, haplotype, and marker will also be reported in the output VCF file.
 Reporting posterior probabilities will modestly increase memory use and